-Acted as Lead and Local counsel in connection with the negotiation, structuring, implementation and financing of various transportation and integrated transit public-private partnerships (toll road, Light rail and multi-modal projects), and regionally significant Base Realignment and Closure Act and Brownfield projects.
+- Acted as Lead and Local counsel in connection with the negotiation, structuring, implementation and financing of various transportation and integrated transit public-private partnerships (toll road, Light rail and multi-modal projects), and regionally significant Base Realignment and Closure Act and Brownfield projects.

-Served as Special Assistant Attorney General (Georgia) as part of the legal team assigned to the Georgia World Congress Center Authority in connection with the structuring, negotiation and implementation of the replacement to the Georgia Dome (now the Mercedes-Benz Stadium) and the planned convention center hotel project.
+- Served as Special Assistant Attorney General (Georgia) as part of the legal team assigned to the Georgia World Congress Center Authority in connection with the structuring, negotiation and implementation of the replacement to the Georgia Dome (now the Mercedes-Benz Stadium) and the planned convention center hotel project.

-Participated in the formation and/or implementation of 12 tax allocation (TIF) districts in Georgia, including state and local legislative drafting, policy formulation, community and public official presentations and briefings, and research, analysis and resolution of complex legal issues.
+- Participated in the formation and/or implementation of 12 tax allocation (TIF) districts in Georgia, including state and local legislative drafting, policy formulation, community and public official presentations and briefings, and research, analysis and resolution of complex legal issues.

-Acted as special counsel to the City of Atlanta in connection with the structuring, negotiating and implementing of a public-private partnership between two private developers and a not for profit affiliate of the city to acquire and develop a significant component of the 22-mile loop of parks, pedestrian/bike trails and future transit connecting more than 40 neighborhoods in both upscale and neglected parts of the city commonly known as the ''Atlanta BeltLine” project.
+- Acted as special counsel to the City of Atlanta in connection with the structuring, negotiating and implementing of a public-private partnership to develop and complete a significant component of the 22-mile loop of parks, pedestrian/bike trails and future transit connecting more than 40 neighborhoods around the City of Atlanta, commonly known as the ”Atlanta BeltLine” project.

-Served as Underwriter’s Counsel in connection with the structuring and implementation of a bond financing program with a tiered revenue stream derived from community improvement district, special assessment, tax allocation (TIF) district and payment-in-lieu of taxes revenue streams.
+- Served as Underwriter’s Counsel in connection with the structuring and implementation of a bond financing program with a tiered revenue stream derived from community improvement district, special assessment, tax allocation (TIF) district and payment-in-lieu of taxes revenue streams.

-Acted as principal drafter of a new markets tax credit allocation application for a public-private partnership entity which received an allocation of $60 million.
+- Acted as principal drafter of a new markets tax credit allocation application for a public-private partnership entity which received an allocation of $60 million.

 Listed, Super Lawyers magazine, Georgia Super Lawyers, 2013-2018

-Named, Client Service ALL-Star, BTI Client Service All-Stars Report, 2015
+Named, “Client Service All-Star,” BTI Client Service All-Stars Report, 2015

 Profiled, Who’s Who in Black Atlanta, 13th Edition, 2011